Cannabis and your health

 Ways to reduce your risk

-2. Reduce use.
-The more weed you use (especially daily or almost every day), the higher the risk of problems with your health, education and social life.
+• Reduce use.
+The more cannabis you use, especially daily or almost every day, the higher the risk of problems with your health, education and social life.
 Try to limit use to once a week at most.

-4. Avoid overconsuming, especially with edibles.
-With edibles it can take up to two hours to feel the effects and up to 4 hours to feel the full effects.
+• Avoid overconsuming, especially with edibles.
+With edibles it can take up to two hours to feel the effects and up to four hours to feel the full effects.
 Starting with a small amount (e.g., 2.5 mg of THC or less) and waiting to feel the full effects before taking more can help reduce the risk of negative effects.

-6. Don’t use and drive.
+• Don’t use and drive.
 Cannabis impairs coordination, reaction time and other abilities needed to drive safely.
+The amount of time the effects last can vary, so the best option is to plan a safe ride home.

-7. Don’t mix with alcohol or tobacco.
-Mixing with alcohol can increase impairment and negative reactions, and mixing with tobacco can lead to nicotine addiction and harm the lungs.
+• Don’t mix with alcohol or tobacco.
+Mixing with alcohol can increase impairment and negative reactions and mixing with tobacco can lead to nicotine addiction and harm the lungs.

-9. Avoid sharing joints or equipment that could spread infections.
+• Avoid sharing joints or other inhalation accessories that could spread infections.

-11. Think about when and where you use it.
-Using weed before school or work may affect your ability to learn or meet responsibilities or affect your safety.
+• Think about when and where you use it.
+Using cannabis before school or work may affect your ability to learn or meet responsibilities or affect your safety.
+It can also impact your ability to care for your child or respond to their needs.
 Choose a safe environment and make sure you are with someone you trust.

 Using cannabis for medical reasons

-When cannabis is consumed in a food or drink (rather than smoked or vaped), it affects you differently.
+Consuming cannabis in a food or drink affects you differently than smoking or vaping.

 • When smoking or vaping, you might feel the effects within seconds to minutes.

-• When eating or drinking products made with weed, it can take up to two hours or more to feel the effects and up to 4 hours to feel the full effects.
+• When eating or drinking cannabis products, it can take up to two hours or more to feel the effects and up to four hours to feel the full effects.

-It is possible to eat/drink too much weed.
-When this happens, you could experience psychosis, become paranoid or anxious, and experience other health effects.
+It is possible to overconsume edibles.
+When this happens, you could experience symptoms of psychosis, become paranoid or anxious and experience other health effects.

 • Do not mix cannabis in any form with alcohol.
 Mixing cannabis with alcohol can cause anxiety, nausea, vomiting or fainting.
 It can also increase the risk of accidents and injuries.